Best things to do in Stanthorpe and Granite Belt Region

 Price: Free

-Even if you’re not visiting at Christmas time, the Granite Belt Christmas Farm is one of the best things to see in Stanthorpe.
+Even if you’re not visiting at Christmas time, the Granite Belt Christmas Farm is a must.
 Here, you can see rows and rows of real-life Christmas trees being grown—there are around 15,000 trees on the property.

 Fun fact: It takes 7 years to grow the perfect size Christmas tree, which requires pruning four times a year.

-From December 1 each year, families can come and select their own Christmas trees and take part in special Christmas events.
-However, throughout the year, there are events such as Christmas in July and Easter egg hunts.
+From December 1 each year, families can come and select their own Christmas trees and participate in special Christmas events.
+Throughout the year, there are events such as Christmas in July and Easter egg hunts.

-In addition to the real Christmas trees, visitors can do a range of things, including feeding Santa’s farm animals, shopping for Christmas decorations, or enjoying a gourmet picnic amongst the pine trees.
+In addition to the real Christmas trees, visitors can do various things, including feeding Santa’s farm animals, shopping for Christmas decorations, or enjoying a gourmet picnic amongst the pine trees.

 Location: 321 Aerodrome Rd, Applethorpe

-The Granite Belt doesn’t just produce apples; the region also has plenty of extravagant exports, including the most expensive edible fungus in the world—Truffles!
+The Granite Belt doesn’t just produce apples; the region also has extravagant exports, including the most expensive edible fungus in the world—Truffles!

 At the Truffle Discovery Centre, as well as getting to smell and taste a range of truffle products, you can learn all there is to know about truffles through informative talks and interactive exhibits.